rafaelpfreire/code-snippets/system/system-design.md

 ### SLO
 Short for "service-level objective", SLO is a guarantee given to a customer by a service provider.
 SLOs typically make guarantees on a system's availability, amongst other things.
 SLO constitute an SLA

-## Caching
+## Cache
+A piece of hardware of software that stores data, typically meant to retrieve that data faster than otherwise.
 Caching is typically used when you need to do a lot of long operations (i.e. networking requests, reads from database, perform long algorithm operations) and you want to avoid doing so.
+Note that data in the cache can become stale if the main source of truth for that data (i.e., the main database behind the cache) gets updated and the cache doesn't.

+Popular COTS solution for caches is: Redis

+A cache hit is when requested data is found in a cache.
+Cache miss is when requested data could have been found in a cache but it isn't.
+This is typically used to refer to a negative consequence of a system failure or of a poor design choice.
+For example: If a server goes down, our load balancer will have to forward requests to a new server, which will result in cache misses.

+### Cache Eviction Policy
+The policy by which values get evicted or removed from a cache.
+Popular eviction policies: LRU (Least Recently Used), LFU (Least Frequently Used), LIFO, FIFO, Random, etc.

+### Content Delivery Network (CDN)
+A CDN is a third-party service that acts like a cache for your servers.
+Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.
+A CDN has servers all around the world, meaning that the latency to a CDN's servers will almost always be far better than the latency to your servers.
+A CDN's servers are often referred to as PoP (Pointes of Presence).
+Two of the most popular CDN's are Cloudflare and Google Cloud CDN.

 ### Write Through Cache
 When you write a peace of data, the system will write in both in the cache and in the main source of truth using the same operation.
 With this type you will always have to access the main source of truth in each write operation.
 If you're dealing with static data (doesn't change too often) caches works beautifully, but you're dealing with data that is mutable things start to get tricky.